RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 To enable protected resource endpoints to check whether a presented access token satisfies authentication requirements or not, the access token must hold information about the user authentication that was performed during the course of issuing the access token.

-The OAuth 2.0 Step-up Authentication Challenge Protocol specification defines the following two attributes of access token that may appear in the payload part of JWT access tokens and the message body of token introspection responses (cf. RFC 7662).
+The OAuth 2.0 Step Up Authentication Challenge Protocol specification defines the following two attributes of access token that may appear in the payload part of JWT access tokens and the message body of token introspection responses (cf. RFC 7662).

 Attribute Description (excerpted from the specification)